godaddy/gasket/packages/gasket-plugin-engine/README.md

 ## Authoring Presets

 The anatomy of a preset is very simple.
-In it's most basic form, it should have an index JavaScript file, which can just export an empty object, and a package.json file with dependencies of gasket plugins.
+In its most basic form, it should have an index JavaScript file, which can just export an empty object, and a package.json file with dependencies of gasket plugins.